landonbuskirk/cmse492_project/README.md

 The images under the directory data/processed/ are compressed and ready for model training, however, code that performed this preprocessing can be seen in src/data_loader.py

-Running the main script will train several CNNs, tune hyper parameters, and save performance metrics in the results folder.
+Running the main notebook, cnn_modeling.ipynb, will perform CV on several CNNs, and save CV performance metrics in the results folder, train the final model, and plot final results.

-    python src/main.py

 ### 5. Deactivating the Virtual Environment